klean2050/allanlab/_pages/home.md

      alt="Sailing"
      style="float: center" width="600" height="400">

 My name is Kleanthis and I come from Athens, Greece.
 I am a senior undegraduate student at ECE School of the National Technical University of Athens, currently working on my Master's Thesis on Brain and Music Signal Processing.
-My research interests include:

-...

-Caution: The site is currently under construction!
+The site is currently under construction!